aws-solutions-library-samples/guidance-for-e-commerce-products-similarity-search-on-aws/README.md

-# Building AI-powered search in PostgreSQL using Amazon SageMaker and pgvector
+# Guidance for E-commerce Products Similarity Search on AWS

-This repository guides users through creating a product similarity search using Amazon SageMaker and Amazon RDS for PostgreSQL using the extension `pgvector`.
+This repository guides users through creating a product similarity search using Amazon SageMaker and Amazon RDS for PostgreSQL using the open source extension `pgvector`.

 # How does it work?